SoftInstigate/restheart/GRAALVM.md

 We are able to build native image and start RESTHeart **without** plugins.

+## TODOS

+- make shade plugin including plugins jars only for native profile
+- resolve issue with building restheart-mongodb
+- downgrade of Xnio

 ## build native image

 > need to use Graal VM as JDK (https://www.graalvm.org/downloads/)